SOMAS2020/SOMAS2020/website/README.md

 - This website uses [React](https://reactjs.org/) and [TypeScript](https://www.typescriptlang.org/).
 - The library used for UI/UX is [React Bootstrap](https://react-bootstrap.github.io/).
-- The graphing library used is [d3.js](https://d3js.org/).
-  - You do not strictly need to use d3: You can use any language to produce visualisations, then include them on the website.
-Please talk to core infra--you should make available clear instructions on how produce your visualisations so that they can be automated.

 ## Deployment

 Deployment is done automatically via GitHub Actions whenever a push occurs in the `main` branch (which includes a PR merged into `main`).